DPBayes/d3p/README.md

 ## License

 d3p is licensed under the Apache 2.0 License.
-The full license text is available in `LICENSE.txt`.
-Copyright holder of each contribution are the respective contributing developer or his or her assignee (i.e., universities or companies owning the copyright of software contributes by their employees).
+The full license text is available in `LICENSES/Apache-2.0.txt`.
+Copyright holder of each contribution are the respective contributing developer or his or her assignee (i.e., universities or companies owning the copyright of software contributed by their employees).

 ## Acknowledgements